You would like to access your Vault via the API in Knime by means other than the original CDD-plugin.

 You should end up with something like this:

 Click OK when done.
 Once you run this node, the output will contain a cell with JSON text as well as some other output information.
 All this information is detailed in the CDD API documentation here.
 A handy trick is to check that the retrieval status is ok which you could do e.g. by using the Knime Row Splitter.

 Test the column "Status" for value 200, see below:

 Your minimum workflow would look something like this:

-Note 1: JSON nodes are part of "Structured Data > JSON" package in Knime.
+Note 1: JSON nodes are part of the "Structured Data > JSON" package in Knime.

-Note 2: The different types of HTTP Method available via the API are:
+Note 2: The different types of HTTPS Methods available via the API are: